Jakubpoland/Jakubpoland/README.md

 - 👋 Hi, I’m @Jakubpoland
-- 👀 I’m interested in IT, Software Engineer-ing
+- 👀 I’m interested in IT, Software Engineer
 - 🌱 I’m currently learning 3D graphics and Python
 #- 💞️ I’m looking to collaborate on ...#
 - 📫 How to reach me via mail bunkiernet@gmail.com